MaartenBrijker/winc-superpy/README.md

 The application consists of 3 files: main.py, parser.py and functions.py.

+# Main.py
+This is the main part of the application that needs to be called to run the program.
+The program first checks if the necessary csv and txt files have been created, otherwise creates them.
+Then it calls the parser function to receive the parser commands.

+It parses the commands and/or arguments and calls the relevant functions from functions.py with the data provided by the user.
+Also if any arguments or commands are invalid or miss info it alerts the user by printing error messages.

+# Functions.py
+This file holds all the functions of the program.
+It gets called from Main.py.
+Every function has a clear description in the comments.

 # Parser.py:
 Makes use of the argparse module to handle different commands and arguments.
 The structure of the commands is as follows.